 This article shows how to complete these tasks:

-Set up ports on your Azure virtual network so traffic can travel through your integration service environment (ISE) across subnets in your virtual network.
+Make sure any necessary ports on a virtual network are open so that traffic can travel through your integration service environment (ISE) across the subnets in that virtual network.

 Create your integration service environment (ISE).

 Create a logic app that can run in your ISE.